Privacy and cookies

 Calderdale Council is registered with the Information Commissioners Office (ICO) under the provisions of the Data Protection Act 1998.
-The Council takes its responsibilities under the Act very seriously.

 When you supply any personal information to Calderdale Council through this website we have legal obligations towards you (as set out in the above mentioned Act) in the way that we will deal with your data.